Dimers and Circle patterns: From planar networks to circle patterns

 It is a well-known fact \cite{Epifanov1966} that a network can be reduced to the trivial network by performing star-triangle and triangle-star moves, as well as two other types of moves: replacing two parallel edges (sharing the same endpoints) with a single edge, and replacing two edges in series with a single edge (that is, deleting a degree-$2$ vertex).

 The star-triangle move has a simple interpretation in terms of reciprocal figures: it corresponds exactly to Steiner's theorem (see Figure~\ref{fig:Steiner}), as was observed in \cite{Schief2002a}.
-The star-triangle move corresponds to replacing a vertex which is the intersection of three primal edges by a dual vertex which is the intersection of three dual edges; Steiner's theorem guarantees that these three dual edges intersect at a common point.
+The star-triangle move corresponds to replacing a vertex which is the intersection of three primal edges (such as $D'$ on Figure~\ref{fig:Steiner}) by a dual vertex which is the intersection of three dual edges (such as $D$ on Figure~\ref{fig:Steiner}); Steiner's theorem guarantees that these three dual edges intersect at a common point.

 In \cite{GK2013} it was observed that a $Y-\Delta$ transformation for planar networks can be decomposed into a composition of four urban renewals for dimer models, upon transforming the planar network into a dimer model via Temperley's bijection.
 We show that this decomposition can be seen in purely geometric terms, using the correspondences between planar networks and reciprocal figures on the one hand, and between dimer models and circle patterns on the other hand.